stevenaeola/Durham-p5-lib/InAndOut/README.md

 # In and Out animation object documentation #
 ## Description ##
-Animation in p5 that generates a recursive "triangle-within-triangle" structure that oscilliates in and out in a harmonic fashion.
+Animation in p5 that generates an iterative "triangle-within-triangle" shape that oscilliates in and out in a harmonic fashion.
 Optional parameters to adjust position in canvas, size, colour and more.

 ---
 ## Requirements ##
 * p5
-* ESCRIPT 2018
+* ESCRIPT 2015
 ---
 ## Usage ##
 ```javascript